Since about 1998, I have been a big fan of the open source community and open source software. This page is my attempt to give something back.

-This is the only tool I made which I am still using today, and I still find it incredibly useful for my studio setup.
+I’m still using this tool actively today, and I find it incredibly useful for my studio setup.
 I use it for some effects, but mostly I use it as a very advanced MIDI router, which translates the MIDI messages made by my keyboard(s) into something more suitable for the softsynths that I have.
 This allows me to combine sounds from several different softsynths into a single channel, for example.

 Miracle Warriors II

 “Miracle Warriors – Seal of the Dark Lord” is a game released by Sega for the Master System in 1988.
 Despite the fact that the game had inferior graphics, even for its time, me and my friends enjoyed this game so much when we were little, that we decided to make a sequel while we were teenagers.
 This was the first real project that I programmed in my life.
 We finished it around 1999/2000, and it should run under all DOS and Windows versions.